manmeet1515/manmeet1515/README.md

 Cloud Engineer
 --------------

-I am a passionate self-learner , pursuing a second career in Cloud and DevOps whilst working a full-time job.
-I am AWS-SAA Certified and Learning & Implementing Terraform, Docker & Kubernetes.
+I am a passionate self-learner , pursuing a second career in Cloud and DevOps whilst working a full-time job in Systems Administration.
+With over a decade of experience across various industries, I bring a diverse skill set.
+I am AWS Solutions Architect Associate and Hashicorp Terraform Associate certified , and Learning & Implementing Terraform, Docker & Kubernetes.

 * 🌍  I'm based in Perth
-* 🖥️  See my portfolio at [MyPortfolio](http://singhincloud.net)
+* 🖥️  See my portfolio at [MyPortfolio](https://singhincloud.net)
 * ✉️  You can contact me at [manmeet1515@gmail.com](mailto:manmeet1515@gmail.com)
-* 🧠  I'm learning AWS and Terraform.

 ### Skills